 A consequence of this value chain is the fact that the careful implementation of educational projects whereby attitudinal change is required, takes a considerable amount of time, in general three to five years at least.
 The incubation phase (1 to 6) takes minimal more than a year already, if not more, and then mainstreaming is still beyond the horizon.
 Therefore short term projects in education cannot create any sustainable impact.

-The other way round, the more projects or programmes are implemented in accordance with this Education Value Chain, also implementing learner centred pedagogical approaches (see Empowerment and Quality in Learning Processes, below), the more likely it will be that they appear to be effective, with a view on sustainable impact.
+The other way round, the more projects or programmes are implemented in accordance with this Education Value Chain, also implementing learner centred pedagogical approaches (see: Education is a Coconut, below), the more likely it will be that they appear to be effective, with a view on sustainable impact.

 The EVC could be used as well for developing and implementing a sound and comprehensive results oriented logical framework, whereby each element represents a benchmark.